Try to find out as much as you can about your condition so you can understand and learn how to manage it.

 - useful services

 - support groups

-Things that will help people make informed choices are:
+Things that can help people make informed choices are:

-- Being aware of their right to choose or change their doctor and seek second opinions should they wish.
+- Being aware of the right to choose or change doctor and seek second opinions should you wish

-- Knowing they have the right to as much information about their diagnosis and treatment as they desire.
+- Knowing you have the right to as much information about your diagnosis and treatment

-Because the triggers for a seizure are very individual it is important that each person is aware of their triggers and has strategies to avoid or minimise them.
+Because seizure triggers are very individual, it is important that each person is aware of their own triggers and has strategies to avoid or minimise them.
 Keeping a seizure diary can be one way to identify triggers.

 The possible effects of seizures, not only includes the impact on relationships, lifestyle, work or risk of seizure related injuries, it also includes the risk of death associated with epilepsy.